 Where to stay

+There are no dearth of accommodations in Rome.
 On the other hand, if you’d like to stay away from the crowds of Rome, yet have easy access to the city, you can make your base at Zagarolo just like I did and stay in Olive Tree Hill.

 Ivano takes you around these hidden gems narrating the historical significance of these locations without you having to worry about the logistics.
 Also, prepares lip-smacking Italian food and staying here is an experience in itself.